Hiking Crveni Kuk – Exploring the Bosnia

 We’re back in the woods with the streams and moss-covered rocks.
 Beautiful but slippery!
 And eventually, it was time to pile in the car and return to Sarajevo.

-After a long day in the outdoors, we were too zonked to do much in the evening besides stuff ourselves with ćevapi and relax at our guesthouse.
-In other words, it was awesome!
-I’m hoping to do some more hiking in Bosnia this summer, both returning to the region surrounding Sarajevo and branching out to explore Sutjeska National Park.
-Bosnia might be best-known among tourists for its dynamic capital city and charming towns like Trebinje and Mostar–deservedly so!
-But its mountains are, in my opinion, just as unforgettable.
+Following an exhausting day outdoors, we were too drained to do anything in the evening except indulge in ćevapi and unwind at our guesthouse.
+Simply put, it was fantastic!
+I’m looking forward to more hiking in Bosnia this summer, revisiting the area around Sarajevo and venturing out to discover Sutjeska National Park.
+While Bosnia is widely recognized for its vibrant capital and enchanting towns like Trebinje and Mostar, its mountains are equally memorable in my view.